 Method #7: Automate your finances

-For the past eighteen months, I’ve been moving toward a system of paperless personal finance.
-Along the way, I’m learning the value of automating routine transactions.
+For the past 18 months, I have been moving toward a system of paperless personal finance.
+Along the way, I am learning the value of automating routine transactions.
 When you make things automatic, you remove the human element, making it more difficult for you to mess things up.

-One terrific advantage to automation: when pay your bills and do your saving and investing automatically, it’s easy to tell how much you have left over to spend at the end of each month!
+One terrific advantage to automation: When pay your bills and do your saving and investing automatically, it is easy to tell how much you have left over to spend at the end of each month!